rogerbinns/apsw/doc/dbapi.rst

 There is no connect method.
 Use the :class:`Connection` constructor instead.

 The Connection object and any cursors can be used in any thread.
-As an extreme example, you could call :meth:`Cursor.next` in separate threads each thread getting the next row.
 You cannot use the cursor concurrently in multiple threads for example calling :meth:`Cursor.execute` at the same time.
 If you attempt to do so then an :exc:`exception <ThreadingViolationError>` will be raised.
 The Python Global Interpreter Lock (GIL) is released during all SQLite API calls allowing for maximum concurrency.

 Three different paramstyles are supported.
 Note that SQLite starts parameter numbers from one not zero when using *qmark/numeric* style.